-mGluR4 PAM is emerging as a promising target for the treatment of motor (and non-motor) symptoms in Parkinson’s disease through a non-dopaminergic approach, as well as offering a potential for disease-modification.
+mGlu4 PAM is emerging as a promising target for the treatment of motor (and non-motor) symptoms in Parkinson’s disease through a non-dopaminergic approach, as well as offering a potential for disease-modification.

 ADX88178 has been published as pharmacological tool to explore the potential of the mGlu4 PAM approach, but also to better understand the function of this receptor (see Publications section).